 Body fat distribution plays a role in iron metabolism.
 Adolescent girls with central obesity are more at risk of developing anemia due to high levels of hepcidin, inflammation, and low levels of iron in the body, even though they have received blood supplement tablets (Stoffel et al., 2020).
 Low-grade inflammation, in association with obesity, may increase the inflammatory cytokines and stimulate the liver production of hepcidin, thus disturbing cellular iron transport through ferroportin degradation (Alshwaiyat et al., 2021; Stoffel et al., 2020).

 Several anthropometric indicators can be used to determine an individual's nutritional status, such as body mass index (BMI), waist circumference (WC), waist-to-hip ratio (WHR), and waist-to-height ratio (WHtR).
 BMI is a common anthropometric index to interpret nutritional status.
 However, BMI has limitations as a predictive tool for degenerative diseases, such as diabetes and cardiovascular diseases, because BMI does not distinguish muscle mass and adipose tissue or fat mass.
 BMI also not able to consider micronutrient deficiencies (Khanna et al., 2022; Wu et al., 2024).
 Waist circumference and WHtR are anthropometric indicators that can be used to determine abdominal and visceral obesity.
-Waist circumference is known to be a more effective indicator of health than BMI and WHR, while WHtR is able to be a predictor of health problems such as hypertension, type 2 diabetes mellitus and cardiovascular disease (Ashwell & Gibson, 2016; Ashwell & Hsieh, 2005; Veghari et al., 2018).
-(Mangla et al., 2020; Ross et al., 2020; Sweatt et al., 2024)
+Waist circumference is known to be a more effective indicator of health than BMI and WHR, while WHtR is able to be a predictor of health problems such as hypertension, type 2 diabetes mellitus and cardiovascular disease (Mangla et al., 2020; Ross et al., 2020; Sweatt et al., 2024)

-Semarang is an urban city experiencing disruptions in diet and lifestyle(Dieny et al., 2020).
-Thus, it is interesting to explore the body composition profile of adolescent girls and its relationship to haemoglobin levels in Semarang City, Indonesia.
+Semarang is an urban city experiencing disruptions in diet and lifestyle, as the study showed a low moderation score indicated that subjects tend to consume high fat high sodium, dan low quality diet (Dieny et al., 2020) Thus, it is interesting to explore the body composition profile of adolescent girls and its relationship to haemoglobin levels in Semarang City, Indonesia.

 Method

 This is a cross-sectional study that conducted on SMA Negeri 2 Semarang, SMA Negeri 15 Semarang, and SMA Negeri 9 Semarang.
 The data was collected from September 2022 to November 2022.
-The subjects are 110 adolescent girls that were taken using a purposive sampling technique.
+The samples are calculated using the Lemeshow formula, and got subjects are 110 adolescent girls a subjects.
+Subjects were taken using a purposive sampling technique.
 Sample inclusion criteria include (a) being 14-17 years old or sitting in class X and XI.
-The exclusion criteria are (a) not present when data collection, (b) the sample refuses to continue the research.
+The exclusion criteria are (a) Currently having period, (b) not present when collecting the study data data collection, (c) the subject refuses to continue the research.

 Data taken in this study included percent body fat (%BF), waist circumference (WC), height, and hemoglobin levels (Hb Levels).
 Hemoglobin level data was taken using the point-of-care testing (POCT) method with the HemoCue device.
-Samples are defined to be anaemic if the Hb level is < 12 g/dl and not anaemic if the Hb level is ≥ 12 g/dl.
+According to World Health Organization (WHO), Samples are defined to be anaemic if the Hb level is < 12 g/dl and not anaemic if the Hb level is ≥ 12 g/dl.
 Nutritional status is defined using several indicators, namely percent body fat, WHtR, and waist circumference.
 Height was measured using a microtoise instrument with an accuracy of 0.1 cm.
 Waist circumference was measured using a waist ruler, with an accuracy of 0.1 cm.
 Body fat percentage was analyzed using a bioelectrical impedance analyzer (BIA).
 The waist circumference-height ratio (WHtR) is obtained by dividing the waist circumference (cm) by the body height (cm).

 Data were analyzed for normality using the Kolmogorov-Smirnov test and bivariate analysis using the Spearman rank correlation test.
-This research hasethical approval with number 002/KEPK-FKM/UNIMUS/2023.
+This research has been ethically approved under number 002/KEPK-FKM/UNIMUS/2023.

 Result and Discussion